 Climate Change Adaptation Report on European Transport Infrastructure

-Transport networks and nodes like main roads, railways, waterways, terminals, and ports are moves people and goods.
-Its importance cannot be emphasized enough to society and economic growth of the region or country and any disruptions to it can have a significant impact on society and the economy.
+Transport networks and nodes, such as main roads, railways, waterways, terminals, and ports, move people and goods.
+Their importance to society and the economic growth of the region or country cannot be emphasized enough, and any disruptions to them can significantly impact society and the economy.

 Climate change is one of the major and growing threats to transportation networks.
-Recognizing the role and the possible impact of climate change to transport infrastructure, the United Nations Economic Commission for Europe (ECE) Group of Experts on Climate Change Impacts and Adaptation for Transport Networks and Nodes (the Group of Experts) has come up with a 200-page report to analyse the impacts of climate change to the main transport assets.
+Recognizing the role and possible impact of climate change on transport infrastructure, the United Nations Economic Commission for Europe (ECE) Group of Experts on Climate Change Impacts and Adaptation for Transport Networks and Nodes (the Group of Experts) has produced a 200-page report to analyse the impacts of climate change on the main transport assets.

 The report is divided into two parts

-The first part discusses the main ECE transport infrastructure networks and nodes exposed to potential impacts of climate change.
-This section identifies the main transport networks and nodes in the ECE region; the observed climate changes and projected trends; analysis of future climate impacts; and lessons learned and recommendation by the group of experts in the course of doing this work.
+The first part discusses the main ECE transport infrastructure networks and nodes exposed to the potential impacts of climate change.
+This section identifies the main transport networks and nodes in the ECE region, the observed climate changes and projected trends, the analysis of future climate impacts, and the lessons learned and recommendations by the group of experts in the course of this work.

-The second part of the report contains a compilation of case studies on approaches, practices, methodologies and tools developed and applied by EU countries for analysing current and future climate change impacts on the transport system and for testing transport adaptation options; and the socio-economic impacts of climate change on transport infrastructure on some EU countries.
+The second part of the report contains a compilation of case studies on approaches, practices, methodologies, and tools developed and applied by EU countries to analyse current and future climate change impacts on the transport system and test transport adaptation options; and the socio-economic impacts of climate change on transport infrastructure in some EU countries.

-Some of the case studies highlighted in the report include: How Germany is adapting its transport system to climate change; Germany review of its railway regulation and policies regarding potential climate change, and Poland’s practice in identifying transport infrastructure hotspots due to climatic factors, and many others.
+Some of the case studies highlighted in the report include: How Germany is adapting its transport system to climate change, Germany’s review of its railway regulation and policies regarding potential climate change, Poland’s practice in identifying transport infrastructure hotspots due to climatic factors, and many others.

 The case study also includes their country’s policies that provide the framework or basis for climate adaptation.

-Among the recommendation that the group of experts have come up from doing this work are the following:
+Among the recommendations that the group of experts have come up with from doing this work are the following:

 • to create awareness and the need to understand the impacts of climate change on inland transport infrastructure and to identify adaptation measures to implement;